bradfrost/atomic-design/chapter-4.md

 The front-end developer tries in vain to raise their concerns to the broader group, but is quickly dismissed as being either inept or curmudgeonly.
 Alas, it's too late in the game to make significant changes to the design, especially since it's already been approved by the stakeholders.

 So the developer tries their best to make lemonade out of the lemony static comps.
-They bend over backwards to create responsive layouts that still retain the integrity of the static comps, normalize some of the more blatant component inconsistencies, establish pattern states (like button hover, active, and disabled states) that weren't articulated in the designs, and make some on-the-fly decisions regarding the relatively interactive functionality of the experience.
+They bend over backwards to create responsive layouts that still retain the integrity of the static comps, normalize some of the more blatant component inconsistencies, establish pattern states (like button hover, active, and disabled states) that weren't articulated in the designs, and make some on-the-fly decisions regarding the interactive aspects of the experience.
 Discussions with designers are strained, but everyone realizes that they need to work through these issues to get the project done.

 After plugging the front-end code into a CMS, frantically finalizing the site's content, and doing some last-minute QA testing, the team finally launches the site.
 While no one may say it out loud, there's a tinge of disappointment in the air alongside the joy and relief of getting the project out the door.
 After all, the live site lacks the glossy polish that the comps promised to the stakeholders, and friction between disciplines has bruised some relationships.